Diana Darvey: Life after Benny Hill

 Darvey parlayed her popularity from The Benny Hill Show to appearances on the game show Quick on the Draw and the sitcom ...And Mother Makes Five, and a role in the 1975 film Carry On Behind.
 In the immediate years after her last Hill show appearance, Darvey travelled the world with her cabaret act, with her then-husband, Terry Gittings (former drummer for Georgie Fame).
 For a time in the early 1980s, she was based in Miami Beach, Florida, where by then The Benny Hill Show had become famous in the United States through syndication.
 Their marriage ended in divorce a few years later, and Diana later ended up back in England where, at one point, she ran a pub in Bodicote, Oxfordshire.

 Death

 In 1995, Darvey married for a second time, to Ralph Barker.
-She died on 11 April 2000, ten days before her 55th birthday, after a fall at her home.
+She died on 11 April 2000, ten days before her 55th birthday.

+She fell down the stairs in her home, and although it was not a serious fall it created a linear fracture in the left femur just below her pelvis.
+A fat embolism resulted due to marrow leakage from the untreated fracture, then traveled to her lung and she went into severe respiratory failure which resulted in her death.